Toeplitz minors and specializations of skew Schur polynomials: Inverses of Toeplitz matrices and skew Schur polynomials

 \section{Inverses of Toeplitz matrices and skew Schur polynomials}

 The usual formula for the inversion of a matrix in terms of its cofactors reads as follows for the case of Toeplitz matrices

-Hence, whenever the inverse of a Toeplitz matrix is known explicitely, formula \eqref{Tinv} yields explicit evaluations of the formulas appearing in section \ref{s.res}.
+Hence, whenever the inverse of a Toeplitz matrix is known explicitly, formula \eqref{Tinv} yields explicit evaluations of the formulas appearing in section \ref{s.res}.
 In particular, if the function $f$ is of the form $f(z)=E(y_{1},...,y_{d};z^{-1})E(x;z)$, the Toeplitz minor in the right hand side above has several expressions: in terms of the inverse of the corresponding Toeplitz matrix

+where the convergence is as formal series or the usual convergence, according to the context (note that the partitions indexing the sum in \eqref{sumth} are now conjugated).
+It would be interesting to compare Widom’s asymptotic formula for the inverses of Toeplitz matrices \cite{Widom} with \eqref{mainsuminv}.
+Other work with formulas for the inverses of Toeplitz matrices is \cite{RambourS}.

-as $N\rightarrow\infty$, where the $h_{j}$ are complete homogeneous symmetric polynomials \eqref{generat} (note that the partitions indexing the sum in \eqref{mainsum} are now conjugated).
-In the following, we recall some known explicit inverses of Toeplitz matrices and compute another two in order to obtain evaluations for this Toeplitz minor.
+In the following, we recall some known explicit inverses of Toeplitz matrices and compute another two in order to obtain evaluations for the Toeplitz minor $D_{N}^{(1^{k}),(1^{j})}(f)$.
 Comparing these with equations \eqref{ssinv} and \eqref{intinv} we will obtain explicit formulas for some specializations of the above skew Schur polynomial and for the above integral for some choices of the symbol $f$, as well as their asymptotics.
 We assume in the following invertibility of all the matrices involved.